tomerwi/OfritProject/README.md

-#### comment: Here are the results of loading the model and calculating the loss over 50 sentences.
+####  Here are the results of loading the model and calculating the loss over 50 sentences.
 Structure: Sentence Number, Sentence text, and Loss for the sentence.
 The last line is the avarage loss for all of the random sentences.

     Sentence Number 11777:[  `` not the greatest sorcerer in the world , '' said harry , breathing fast ] Loss: 3.744226
     Sentence Number 127:[  husband ] Loss: 3.192912